as/etch/README.md

 We can programatically check for any defect as long as we know how to reproduce it.

-# Step 1
+# Step 1: Find Reproduction and Expected Result
 Find the reproduction.
 In this case I also found steps that generate the expected result.
+You can also use a cached expected result from a previously known good configuration.

 - Insert the multi-line text containing no trailing newline (good: insert a trailing newline)